Black Hole Growth and Feedback in Isolated Romulus25 Dwarf Galaxies

 \subsection{Black Hole Seeding}

-Simulations commonly seed BHs by choosing a halo mass threshold above which galaxies are allowed to form a BH~\citep{Sijacki2015,Angles-Alcazar2017}.
+Simulations commonly seed BHs by choosing a halo mass threshold above which galaxies are allowed to form a BH~\citep{Sijacki2014,Angles-Alcazar2017}.
 BHs are then formed from star-forming gas and placed in the halo center~\citep{Agarwal2014}.
-Instead, \Rom{} seeds BHs based on conditions of the pre-collapse gas. \Rom{} seeds massive BHs at high redshift ($z \gtrsim 5$) without assumptions of the BH occupation fraction.
+Instead, \Rom{} seeds BHs based on conditions of the pre-collapse gas using characteristics of direct-collapse seeding~\citep{Haiman2013}.
+In this work we qualitatively define massive BHs as BHs with masses relevant to direct-collapse seeding models $\left(M\textsubscript{BH} \gtrsim 10^{5} M_\odot\right)$. \Rom{} seeds massive BHs at high redshift $\left(z \gtrsim 5\right)$ without assumptions of the BH occupation fraction.
 A gas particle is marked to form a BH if it has: \begin{itemize} \item Low metallicity, Z $< 3\times 10^{-4}$ \item High density, $15\times$ higher than the SF threshold \item Temperature between $9500 - 10000$K \end{itemize} In other words a gas particle will form a BH if the gas is set to collapse quickly and cool slowly, following predicted sites of direct-collapse seeding~\citep{Begelman2006,Johnson2012,Volonteri2012,Haiman2013,Reines2016}.
 In particular, a low metallicity threshold prevents premature gas fragmentation and pushes seed formation to early times when gas has undergone little metal enrichment~\citep{Greene2012}.
 The values were chosen to restrict BH growth to the highest density regions in the early universe, where BHs can undergo rapid accretion.
-Choosing lower metallicity or colder temperature thresholds was found to bias formation away from the densest regions~\citep{Tremmel2017a}.
+Choosing lower metallicity or colder temperature thresholds was found to bias formation away from the densest regions~\citep{Tremmel2017}.